BrianPhillips2020/Lofi-Radio-Player/README.md

 ## TODO:

-### Features:
-- bubbletea TUI
-- ~~playlist intake~~

 ### Bugs and debt
-- Async, non-blocking socket traffic
+- Async handling of mpv traffic
+    - continuous intake of mpv signals to track loading times and errors
 - Logging
-- Background loop for reading updates from mpv
-- Improve video title handling
-- Expand mpv wrapper functionality
+- "next/prev" song command not working, currently replacing entire instance of mpv player